ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 The global data store is managed at the manager or API level.

-This allows you to globalize your data store which will be visible from your new vDC.
-It allows you to do a compute vmotion and not a storage vmotion of the VMs.
+This allows you to globalise your data store which will be visible from your new vDC.
+It allows you to do a compute Vmotion and not a storage Vmotion of the VMs.

-In this case, a roll back is not possible, you would have to order a new data store and apply on it a vmotion to free the global one.
+In this case a roll back is not possible, you would have to order a new data store and apply on it a Vmotion to free the global one.

 <a name="nsxmigrationimpact"></a>